Can yogurt and fiber help prevent lung cancer?

 “Regardless of sex, smoking can be harmful for all types of lung cancer,” says Dr. Gaurav Khanna, a pulmonologist with Sharp Community Medical Group and affiliated with Sharp Memorial Hospital.
-“Additionally, secondhand smoking can increase lung cancer risk by 30%.”
+“Additionally, secondhand smoke can increase lung cancer risk by 30%.”

 Lung cancer and female nonsmokers